|

 I decided to make my own version of the eye cream using the same good ingredients and leaving out the bad ones.

 Now I’ll admit that it’s not 100% the same as far as the consistency goes.
-The store-bought brand I was using is super-duper creamy and my homemade version is a bit more oily than creamy.
+The store-bought brand I had been using is super-duper creamy, and my homemade version is a bit more oily than creamy.

 How Do You Make Homemade Eye Cream?